-Find out the areas in your product which receive the most bugs and cause to fail with just a small change in the code.
-By reviewing the weekly/monthly bug reports, it is easy for you to identify the areas leading to maximum no. of defects.
-First of all, you can add those defects to regression and then look for increasing the test coverage of that particular area.
+Find out the areas in your product that receive the most bugs and cause it to fail with just a small change in the code.
+By reviewing the weekly/monthly bug reports, it is easy for you to identify the areas leading to the maximum number of defects.
+First of all, you can add those defects to regression and then look to increase the test coverage of that particular area.

 2. Select test cases for features that are core to the product.

 Before you start designing the test cases for regression, find out the core areas of the product.
 So get to the requirements specs, review the product design documents, and come up with the features that are most critical to the product.